Best Of17 min read

 Monday Crm

-Monday CRM is a bit of an outlier here.
-It started life as a project management tool, and you can still feel that DNA in how it's structured.
-For teams that think visually — boards, timelines, color-coded status columns — it clicks immediately.
-For people who want a more traditional CRM experience, it can feel a little weird at first.
+Monday CRM started as a project management tool, and you can feel that DNA in its structure.
+For teams that think visually — boards, timelines, color-coded status columns — it clicks right away.
+But if you want a more traditional CRM experience, it can feel a bit different at first.

-Look, it's not the deepest CRM on this list from a pure sales perspective.
-But if your workflow blends project delivery with client relationship management — think agencies, consultants, service firms — Monday CRM bridges that gap better than anything else I've tried.
-The crossover between "who is this client" and "what are we building for them" is something most CRMs completely ignore.
+It's not the deepest CRM from a pure sales perspective.
+But here's what makes it work: if your workflow blends project delivery with client relationship management — think agencies, consultants, service firms — Monday CRM bridges that gap better than anything else I've tried.
+The overlap between "who is this client" and "what are we building for them" is something most CRMs completely ignore.
+Worth the trade-off?
+Depends on your business model.

 Key Features: